larshson/hhc2023/linux101/HHC2023 Linux101 - the totally unintended way.md

 Wohoo!!
 Challenge completed.
 > New Achievement Unlocked: Linux 101!

 But, how was the achievement of the completed challenge communicated to the HHC backend?
 I'm not entirely sure, but my guess would be that the server side of the `wetty` terminal monitors the `websocket` for such `#####hhc:[...]#####` strings, sends them to a service that verifies the `HMAC` and then tells your browser.
-After all, the `runtoanswer.yaml` said the following about the `key` variable, so it feels safe to assume it lives in more places.
+After all, the `runtoanswer.yaml` said the following about the `key` variable, so it feels safe to assume it lives in more places. \[Correction: it is the browser that is responsible for sending it to the servers for verification, not the HHC backend\]
 > This is the completionSecret from the Content sheet - don't tell the user this!

 Phew.
 It was indeed fun!
 Thank you SANS for the challenge!